EnCrypted101/LUA-Editor/README.md

-# LUA-Editor
-This repository contains a simple HTML file that implements a LUA code editor using the ACE editor library.
-The editor provides syntax highlighting and a monokai theme for a better coding experience.

 # LUA Editor

 This repository contains a simple HTML file that implements a LUA code editor using the ACE editor library.
 The editor provides syntax highlighting and a monokai theme for a better coding experience.